HedwigOl/straattaal_attitudes/IAT/README.md

 ## Running the Experiment

 The experiment is currently set up to be run in connection with the ILS data server.
 Therefore, counterbalancing and uploading the data is handled by this server.
-To run the experiment locally, line 104 in `main.js` (about the server assignment into groups) should be substituded for a manual group assignment (e.g. `group1`).
+To run the experiment locally, line `104` in `main.js` (about the server assignment into groups) should be substituded for a manual group assignment (e.g. `group1`).
 The full experiment can then be run by running the `index.html` file.

 ---

 ## Folder Contents

-- `index.html`        – HTML file to run the experiment
+- `index.html`        – HTML file to run the experiment.
-- `main.js`           - File to create the overall timeline of the experiment
+- `main.js`           - File to create the overall timeline of the experiment.
-- `stimuli.js`        - Creation of stimuli and labels
+- `stimuli.js`        - Creation of stimuli and labels.
-- `questions.js`      - Questions used in the explicit questionnaire and demographics section
+- `questions.js`      - Questions used in the explicit questionnaire and demographics section.
-- `globals.js`        - Global variables and the acces key for connecting the experiment to the data server
+- `globals.js`        - Global variables and the acces key for connecting the experiment to the data server.
-- `iat.js`            - Creates the IAT trials, fixations between trials and block specific instructions
+- `iat.js`            - Creates the IAT trials, fixations between trials and block specific instructions.
-- `consent.js`           - Consent procedure including ending the experiment if no consent is given
+- `consent.js`           - Consent procedure including ending the experiment if no consent is given.
-- `instructions.js`      - Instruction letter and instructions for the different parts of the experiment
+- `instructions.js`      - Instruction letter and instructions for the different parts of the experiment.
-- `jspsych_iat_dutch.js` - JsPsych's IAT plugin with small changes made to have instructions in Dutch
+- `jspsych_iat_dutch.js` - JsPsych's IAT plugin updated with Dutch instructions.

 ---